Blog

 It might be time for mergers and acquisitions if history is any indication.

 Investor interest in cannabis has already returned.
-As a result, adding additional skills on favorable terms may be appropriate to strengthen your competitive position going forward if your business is strategically sound and financially stable.
+Consider acquiring more skills on favorable terms to strengthen your competitive position.
+This is especially important if your business is strategically sound and financially stable.